tiagobento/appformer-js/packages/ts-exporter/README.md

 > **NOTE:** We recommend using [verdaccio](https://github.com/verdaccio/verdaccio) as your local npm registry.
 To install it simply run `npm install -g verdaccio`.
 To run it, simply run `verdaccio`.
 The `app` module must have at least one class annotated with `@EntryPoint`, `@Portable`, or `@Remote`.
 >
-> **NOTE:** `app` modules require a special configuration to actually generate and lcoally publish the generated TypeScript code:
+> **NOTE:** `app` modules require a special configuration to actually generate and locally publish the generated TypeScript code:
 >
 >-  **ts-exporter-output-dir** must be configured with the directory where the root of generated code will be.
 >